-Extensions to assignment deadlines will only be given in extenuating circumstances, and will only be considered on application to the LSHTM Extenuating Circumstances Committee before the deadline.
-An assessed assignment received after the deadline without an agreed extension, will either be downgraded or will not be marked (see section 8b.9.9 of the Academic Manual).
+Extensions to assignment deadlines will only be given in extenuating circumstances, and will only be considered if an application to the LSHTM Extenuating Circumstances Committee is made and has been received before the deadline.
+An assignment received after the deadline, without an agreed extension, will either be downgraded or will not be marked (see section 8b.9.9 of the Academic Manual).